Freight Shipping from Portland to Denver

 How much does it cost to ship freight from Portland to Denver?

-Full truckload (FTL) rates from Portland, OR to Denver, CO currently range from $2,741-$3,379 for a standard dry van load over the 1,275-mile route.
+Full truckload (FTL) rates from Portland, OR to Denver, CO currently range $2,741-$3,379 (roughly $2.16-$2.67 per mile over 1,275 miles).
 LTL shipments typically cost $901-$1,484 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Portland to Denver?